 Last week, a friend of mine asked his Facebook friends if Santa Claus was mechuyav to go to Church on Christmas.
 I answered “oisek b’mitzvah patur min hamitzvah”.
 That question and answer spawned an idea in my head.
 I started thinking of all sorts of rules for Christmas in the context of halacha.
 That morphed into a #hilchoschristmas hashtag game on Twitter.

-Here is the original post by my friend Dovid Ptalis: (since made private)
+Here is the original post by my friend Dovid Ptalis: (post is now private)

 I asked my followers if they had any #hilchoschristmas, I gave a few examples, and within a few minutes the tweets were coming fast and furious.
 Some came as “shylas” and other just wrote their own rules.
 After a little while it wasn’t just my Twitter followers playing.
 People I don’t know and people that don’t know me were following the hashtag and adding their own excellent contribtions.
 We had a great time.
 (It’s still going four days later, albeit at a much slower pace right now).